RedPointGlobal/redpoint-rpi/docs/readme-mcp.md

 ## Overview

 The **Interaction Copilot** is an AI-powered assistant that helps you configure, deploy, and troubleshoot your RPI installation.
-Built on the [Model Context Protocol (MCP)](https://modelcontextprotocol.io), it connects to your AI assistant of choice and lets you work in plain English — validate configurations, generate overrides, explain settings, and diagnose issues.
+Built on the [Model Context Protocol (MCP)](https://modelcontextprotocol.io), it connects to your AI assistant of choice and lets you work in plain English to validate configurations, generate overrides, explain settings, and diagnose issues.

+It also searched the official [RPI documentation](https://docs.redpointglobal.com/rpi) and returns relevant content covering features, administration, external configuration, channels, realtime decisions, and more.
+You can also ask it to fetch a specific documentation page by name.

 ## Prerequisites

-- **Node.js 18+** — Required to run the MCP server.
+- **Node.js 18+**: Required to run the MCP server.
 [Download](https://nodejs.org/)
-- **Helm** (optional) — Required only if you want the assistant to render templates
+- **Helm** (optional): Required only if you want the assistant to render templates
-- **kubectl** (optional) — Required only if you want the assistant to check deployment health
+- **kubectl** (optional): Required only if you want the assistant to check deployment health

 ## Setup